 Sleep Trial & Warranty Information

 Amerisleep offers a 100-night sleep trial to decide if their mattress suits your needs.
-Then, if you decide that it does, Amerisleep will provide a lengthy 20-year warranty.
+We really liked that if we weren’t happy with the mattress, Amerisleep would pick it up for either an exchange or refund.
+If you decide that your mattress is a perfect fit for your lifestyle, Amerisleep provides a lengthy 20-year warranty.

 The AS3 mattress in queen size costs $1199.